mrismanaziz/Reforestation/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## What did the digital clock say to the grandfather clock?
+Look, no hands!